If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Competitive interest rates

-Private lenders often offer competitive interest rates that can be lower than those traditional banks offer.
+Private lenders often offer competitive interest rates that can be lower than those offered by traditional banks.
 Additionally, private lenders may be willing to negotiate the loan terms, including the interest rate and repayment schedule.

 Flexible repayment terms